Is HubSpot right for you? Are you using it to its full potential?

 During the pre-awareness stage, prospects aren’t searching for businesses or brands like yours.
 They might not even know these businesses and brands exist.

 The whole point of having content at the pre-awareness stage is to raise awareness and gain awareness.
 Think about news stories, comments in media, blogs on prolific websites, conferences, trade shows, paid social advertising, and PR – all of these methods are great for getting your business out there.

 You’ll no doubt be familiar with this stage if you’ve created B2B content marketing strategies before.
 At the awareness stage, your prospects understand their problem/challenge and might be looking to find more information about it.

 The goal here is to get new contacts to like you – and you can do this by creating relevant, high-quality content that answers questions and provides solutions.
-Think about creating pillar pages that tackle topics in depth and personalising your content.
+Think about creating pillar pages that tackle topics in-depth and personalise your content.

-The distinction between awareness and education is the amount of effort given to finding out more about a problem/challenge and the solutions available.
+The distinction between awareness and education is the amount of effort given to find out more about a problem/challenge and the solutions available.
 At the education stage, prospects will dedicate 100% of their effort to finding the information they need.
-At this stage, blogs, eBooks, how-to guides and videos are strong assets to use.
+At this stage, blogs, eBooks, how-to guides, and videos are strong assets to use.

 EXAMPLE: Let’s use the example of feeling sick once again.
 At this stage, you’re doing research to understand what ailment you have, having done some self-treatment, and reading every bit of content you can to educate yourself.

 Remember: there’s a lot of ‘educational’ content online – some of it good, some of it bad, and a lot of it entirely out of date.
 As mentioned earlier, think about what makes content unique.
 You need to cut through the clutter and to do so you need to provide something valuable to the reader.
 In exchange, they’ll continue to frequent your website and read your content.